+NOTE: This post was originally published on my previous blog, Recovering Shopaholic.
 As I’ve touched upon in previous posts, I often worry too much about what other people think of me.
-My desire to “look good” and be acceptable in other’s eyes has been a big driver of my compulsive shopping behavior (see “Shopping for Acceptance”).
-Although my concern about other’s opinions has wreaked havoc on my …
+My desire to “look good” and be acceptable in other’s eyes has been a big driver of my compulsive shopping behavior (see “Shopping for …

 Do you have trouble making decisions?
 Is a decision as simple as what to eat for dinner or which movie to see enough to send your head spinning?
 Do you second-guess your decisions immediately after you make them and wish you could turn back the clock and do something different?

 Indecisiveness is a common problem and one I’ve suffered from tremendously over the years.
 I have driven myself crazy when wrestling with all types of decisions, from the large to the seemingly insignificant.
 I have wasted countless hours in weighing pros and cons and wracking my brain to make the “right decision,” and I have lost out on things I’ve wanted by taking too long to make up my mind.

 I recently listened to a broadcast of Dennis Prager’s Happiness Hour on the topic of indecision.
 Both Dennis and his callers presented some powerful points on this important topic which have made a difference in the way I approach decisions in my life.
 This post highlights some of these key points and I hope it will help you to combat the perils of indecision.